Skip to content

 on November 5, 2024

 In District 1, Oakland firefighter Zac Unger was leading.
-Incumbent Carroll Fife was ahead in District 3, as we incumbent Noel Gallo in District 5.
-Ken Houston was leading in District 7, which currently is held by Treva Reid, who did not seek reelection.
-District 1 Councilmember Dan Kalb also is not seeking reelection.
+Incumbent Carroll Fife was ahead in District 3, as well as incumbent Noel Gallo in District 5.
+Ken Houston was leading in District 7, where Councilmember Treva Reid currently holds the seat.

 Ryan Loughlin walked around Brix Factory Brewing — beer in hand and baby in tow — at an election watch party for Warren Logan, who is running for Oakland’s District 3 seat.